-Council is proposing that the SRV increases be retained permanently in the rates general income base.
+The SRV increases will be retained permanently in the rates general income base.
 This means that rate levels in the first year after the SRV and subsequent years will only increase by the rate peg set by the state government and rates will not be reduced to pre-SRV levels.